 We just had to visit Christmas Round the Corner!
 The ornaments were fabulous!
 Most were way beyond my budget, but I do have a few pretties for my tree next year!

 Killian was a bit insulted that the girls behind the counter kept calling him an elf, and they tried to charge me for him twice!
 All was forgiven once I told them his background.
 They were very pleased to have an elf, oops! a lep from Ireland in their shop!

 Lucky us!
 We met Laura aka Tattycat and her husband Bill for lunch.
 It was great to see each other again!
 I sure wish we lived closer to each other!

 After lunch, we picked Sparkle up from the spa and headed home to rest.
 Yes, Sparkle looked lovely once again, but it was time for all of us to sit down and rest... we were all a wee bit tired!

 Congratulations to all of you!
 I wish I had enough shuttles to send one to each of the 38 people who left comments!
 Please e-mail your mailing address to me (DianeCademartori@gmail.com) so that I can get these off to you next week.

 I'm very pleased with myself...
 I finally took out the manual for my camera, which I've had for almost two years, and I found a setting for taking indoor shots!
 There's even a setting for taking nighttime pictures.
 Maybe there's photographic hope for me yet!
 I guess it pays to read the instructions...

-I'm an elementary computer teacher/librarian, mother to four, grandmother to five.
+I'm an elementary computer teacher/librarian, mother to four, grandmother to seven.
 I love lace.
 I love books.
 I love to collect.
 If I quit my job today, I'd never be bored because I have so many interests, as well as the goodies I need to indulge my whims!